rl-msft/bdc-ubuntu-single-node-vm/bdc-ubuntu-single-node-vm.md

 **Instructions**

-1) Create Ununtu Azure VM
+1) Create Ununtu Azure VM.
-2) after the deployment is completed, stop the VM then increase the OS size to at least 300GB
+2) after the deployment is completed, stop the VM then increase the OS size to at least 300GB.
+3) Start the VM, since we are using Ubuntu the new disk space will be available automatically for the OS disk.
-3) Start the VM and login with ssh, then issue the following commands
+4) and login with ssh, then issue the following commands

 `sudo apt-get update && sudo apt-get upgrade `